 I am a Clinical Psychologist licensed in both California and New York.
-I currently practice out of Manhattan and Williamsburg, Brooklyn, but previously also had a practice in Los Angeles, CA. I am currently a bi-coastal therapist, as I keep a small practice in Los Angeles in addition to my full-time practice in NYC.
+I currently practice in Manhattan but previously also had a practice in Los Angeles, CA. I am currently a bi-coastal therapist, as I keep a small practice in Los Angeles in addition to my full-time practice in NYC.
 I have been offering psychotherapy and assessment services since 2005.

 I attended the University of Long Island, CW Post, where I completed a doctorate in psychology, and completed advanced studies in psychodynamic psychotherapy, cognitive behavioral therapy, trauma-informed treatment, and feminist psychotherapy.
 I completed my internship at the Manhattan Veteran’s Administration Hospital, where I developed a passion for working with survivors of various forms of trauma.
 After graduation, I also completed a trauma-informed postdoctoral training year.
 Many years prior to that, while still in undergraduate school, I moved to Argentina so that I could focus my studies on psychoanalytic theory and practice.
 My curiosity and desire to learn has continued, and I have trained in various modalities and theories since finishing my doctoral training, including Mindfulness Meditation, Feminist Psychotherapy, Dialectical Behavioral Therapy, Emotionally Focused Therapy, Interpersonal Neurobiology, Sensorimotor Psychotherapy and other approaches to trauma and grief work.